ehansis/til/pages/weighted_percentile_rank.md

 Sorge       : population =      140, n-th largest =  11705, percentile rank =    3.024
 ```

-(`n-th largest` is the length of the city list minus the 1-based rank, plus 1.)
+(`n-th largest` is the length of the city list minus the 0-based ascending rank.)

 What do we see here?
 The percentile rank isn't really conveying a good intuition about the size of a settlement.